ErpNetDocs/tech/modules/projects/agile/cases/case-creation.md

 > [!Note]
 > The Project dropdown lists only those Projects that belong to a Project Type explicitly allowed for the selected Case Category.
 This ensures logical consistency and prevents cases from being linked to incompatible projects.
-> *For configuration details, see Case Categories → Main Settings → Allowed Project Types.*
+> *For configuration details, see [Case Categories → Main settings → Allowed Project Types](../configuration-and-structure/main-setup/case-categories.md##allowed-project-types).*

 In addition, the system automatically generates a unique Case number to ensure consistent identification across the Agile PM module.